lhelms2/testing-template/docs/source/FAQ.rst

 -------------------------------------------------------

 - For information on how to properly acknowledge the XXXXX system or XXXXX Project/NCSA Staff see:
-- For information on how to properly acknowledge ACCESS, see: https://access-ci.org/about/

 How do I do Y?
 ---------------